 What Is Car Weight Distribution?

-At rest, or at a constant speed, the weight of the car could be measured by placing a set of scales under each tire.
+At rest, the weight of the car could be measured by placing a set of scales under each tire.
 The weight at each corner would most likely be slightly different, and this would describe how the weight is distributed around the car.
-How this is affected by the movement of the car is called weight transfer, which we will discuss in more detail below.
+How this is affected by the movement of the car is called weight transfer, which I will discuss in more detail below.

 Weight & Mass

 This is a big generalization, and there is a lot more involved.
-For now, all you need to know is that weight distribution is important and takes into account everything within the car from the engine to the tires themselves, as well as the seats, the chassis and even the driver too.
+For now, all you need to know is that weight distribution is important and takes into account everything within the car from the engine to the tires themselves, as well as the seats, the chassis, and even the driver too.

 How Weight Transfer Works